Apozzi/TuringCraft/README.md

 Turing Craft is Visual Simulator and Graph Creator for Turing Machines.
 Perfect for academic purposes, it enables students and researchers to design, simulate, and analyze Turing machines and computational graphs.

+# What is a Turing Machine?

+A Turing Machine is a mathematical model of computation, first proposed by the mathematician Alan Turing in 1936.
+It is a theoretical device that manipulates symbols on a strip of tape according to a set of predefined rules.
+Despite its simplicity, the Turing Machine is a universal model of computation and forms the foundation for modern computer science.

 # How it work?

 You just need to create the graph, place the information on the tape and click on the green button to simulate.